dRichPLLLC/tmoAPI-to-gSheets/README.md

 To use:
 - Make copy of the sheet linked above
-- Define user-defined constants at top of "tmoAPI-to-gSheet.gs" script
+- Define user-defined constants at top of "tmoAPI-to-gSheet.gs" script (Apps Script editor)
     - TMOAPIKEY
         - Your API key provided from TMO support
     - TMODB